Planetary boundaries: Planetary integrity

 Planetary integrity is also called earth's life-support systems or ecological integrity.
 Scholars have pointed out that planetary integrity "needs to be maintained for long-term sustainability".
-The current biodiversity loss is threatening ecological integrity on a global scale.
 The term integrity refers to ecological health in this context.
 The concept of planetary integrity is interlinked within the concept of planetary boundaries.

-An expert Panel on Ecological Integrity in 1998 has defined ecological integrity as follows: "Ecosystems have integrity when they have their native components (plants, animals and other organisms) and processes (such as growth and reproduction) intact."
+An Expert Panel on Ecological Integrity in 1998 has defined ecological integrity as follows: "Ecosystems have integrity when they have their native components (plants, animals and other organisms) and processes (such as growth and reproduction) intact."

+There are many negative human impacts on the environment that are causing a reduction in planetary integrity.
+For example, the current biodiversity loss is threatening ecological integrity on a global scale.
 The Sustainable Development Goals might be able to act as a steering mechanism to address the current loss of planetary integrity.
-There are many negative human impacts on the environment that are causing a reduction in planetary integrity.